 To help control frizz, reach for products containing emollients like shea butter and natural oils.
 These ingredients will help to shield hair from the spring humidity.

-For a more in-depth guide to curly hair types and product suggestions, check out this post.
+For a more in-depth guide to curly hair types and product suggestions, check out my blog – Curly Hair Types: The Definitive Guide.

 Dry, coarse hair